qubistlabs/jibrel-website-v2/en/blog/blockchain/usecases/index.md

 ---
-title: '12 Ways Blockchain Will Change the World by 2030'
+title: 12 Ways Blockchain Will Change the World by 2030
-description: 'There is no denying that blockchain is here to stay.
-Below is a list of the top 12 use cases we are likely to see come to fruition by 2030.'
+description: There is no denying that blockchain is here to stay.
+Below is a list of the top 12 use cases we are likely to see come to fruition by 2030.
 date: 2019-08-15
 heroImage:
   name: blockchain-usecases.jpg